 Power measures an experiment's ability to detect an effect, if possible.
 Formally, the power of an experiment is the probability of rejecting a false null hypothesis.

 A commonly used value for statistical power is 80%, which means that the metric has 80% chance of reaching significance if the true impact is equal to the minimum likely detectable effect.
 Assuming all else is equal, a higher power increases the recommended sample size needed for your feature flag.
 In statistical terms, the power threshold is equivalent to 1 - β.

 Experimental review period

 The experimental review period represents a period of time where a typical customer visits the product and completes the activities relevant to your metrics.
-For instance, you may have different customer behavior patterns during the course of the week or on the weekends (set a seven day period), or have a 30-day sales cycle (set a four week period).
+For instance, you may have different customer behavior patterns during the course of the week or on the weekends (set a seven day period).

 A commonly used value for experimental review period is at least 14 days to account for weekend and weekly behavior of customers.
 Adjust the review period to the most appropriate option for your business, you will be able to select 1,7,14 or 28 days.